Heartt History, Family Crest & Coats of Arms

 Early Origins of the Heartt family

-Another 313 words (22 lines of text) covering the year 1273 is included under the topic Early Heartt History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Heartt research.
+Another 86 words (6 lines of text) covering the year 1273 is included under the topic Early Heartt History in all our PDF Extended History products and printed products wherever possible.

 Heartt Spelling Variations